mratsim/blocksmith/hotdb.md

 > TODO:
 >   On `produceBlock()` + `signBlock()` we should also update the HotDB.
 However this would mean that the `Clearance` module manipulates state which is undesirable.
->   The RewinderWorkers can directly connect to the KeySigning service instead
+>   The RewinderWorkers can directly connect to the SecretKeyService service instead

 ```Nim